iktina/speech-synthesis-service/README.md

 ## What’s the point?

-The service makes text recognition using machine learning techniques.
+The service makes text to speech transfer using machine learning techniques.
 The service outputs a binary audio data containing text recorded in the specified text file voiced by the synthesized voice.

 ## Model details: